 Dreaded Ambull – a huge monster lurks within the fortress, this is a small expansion box which has a superb model and a nice side mission adventure, which can change your ongoing adventures slightly.
 Opinion > i love huge hulking monsters to fight in a quest mission showdown, and once this box set was released i knew i was going to have to buy the main game after all.
-Whilst this is quite expensive for a small expansion, the designers through White Dwarf have since expanded extra linked missions using this box, which for me made it a must have expansion given its theme.
+Whilst this is quite expensive for a small expansion, the designers through White Dwarf expanded extra linked missions using this box, which for me make it a must have.
 This kind of monster is what the original set really needed as its icon, and is highly recommended.

 Traitor Command – another smaller box expansion with a traitor command leader and a chaos ogryn with a claw arm.
-These fit well with the core set guards squads, but may not quite have the same pull factor as the ambull, however the models are nice additions to the game and for collectors are likely worth getting.
-So far it does not have any extra written missions, but they fit well with the core set, and it is a really viable expansion that i wish i had bought.
+These fit really well with the core set guards squads, but may not quite have the same pull factor as the ambull, however the models are very nice additions to the game and are likely worth getting.
+Opinion > these characters did not have any additional missions written for them, but they can easily be used with the core set, and it is a really viable expansion that i wish i had bought.